-Residential Valuation
+Residential Property

 Residential Valuation is the development of equal and uniform market values for residential improved and vacant property for ad valorem purposes located inside the jurisdictional boundaries of the appraisal district.
-There is approximately 67,483 real property accounts coded "R" in the district's CAMA system.
-Of this amount, approximately 46,736 accounts are categories "A" residential improved parcels and 7,296 category "C1" vacant residential properties within the district's boundaries for 2019.
+For tax year 2020 there is approximately 69,612 real property accounts system coded "R" in the district's CAMA system.
+Of this amount, approximately 48,103 accounts are state category "A" residential improved parcels.
+Approximately 7,606 are state coded category "C1" vacant residential land.